 Introduction

-This standard is based on and complementary to ECSS-Q-ST-60C (with upward revisions).
+This standard is based on and complementary to ECSS-Q-ST-60C.
+It defines the applicability and tailoring of the requirements of ECSS-Q-ST-60C for COTS EEE.
 This standard can only be used in conjunction with ECSS-Q-ST-60C in its current revision.
 This standard applies only to commercial components - as defined in its scope - which meet defined technical parameters that are on the system application level demonstrated to be unachievable with existing space components or only achievable with qualitative and quantitative penalties.
 The standard requires that qualitative and quantitative penalties are specified, as applicable, as a minimum in terms of quantifiable parameters such as: functional capability, parts count, power dissipation, frequency of operation, data/signal processing efficiency, interconnect complexity, mass, volume, …

 For traceability to ECSS-Q-ST-60, the modifications or additions are marked in blue.
 Text in black colour is unmodified text.

+For easy tailoring and implementation of the requirements into a Requirement Management Tool, and for direct traceability to ECSS-Q-ST-60, requirements in this standards have been written in the way of a ECSS Applicability Requirement Matrix (EARM), as defined in Annex A of ECSS-S-ST-00 “ECSS system – Description, implementation and general requirements”.

+In line with ECSS-Q-ST-60, this standard differentiates between three classes of components through three different sets of standardization requirements (clauses) to be met.

+The three classes provide for three levels of trade-off between assurance and risk.
+The highest assurance and lowest risk is provided by class 1 and the lowest assurance and highest risk by class 3.
+Procurement costs are typically highest for class 1 and lowest for class 3.
+Mitigation and other engineering measures can decrease the total cost of ownership differences between the three classes.
+The project objectives, definition and constraints determine which class or classes of components are appropriate to be utilised within the system and subsystems.

+Class 1 components are described in Clause 4

+Class 2 components are described in Clause 5

+Class 3 components are described in Clause 6

 The objective of the EEE component selection, control, procurement and use requirements is to ensure that EEE components used in a space project enables the project to meet its mission requirements.